 Positions at public interest, nonprofit or government agencies supervised by an attorney are eligible for Fellowship funding.
 In the past, recipients have worked at legal services offices, prosecutor and public defender offices, nonprofit advocacy organizations, government regulatory and enforcement agencies throughout the country, and in some judicial chambers.
 Fellows have worked in a variety of locations across the country.

-The Benton Public Interest Fellowship Program is available to 1L students in good academic standing who volunteer with qualifying organizations outside the State of Mississippi.
+The Benton Public Interest Fellowship Program is available to 1L students in good academic standing who volunteer with qualifying organizations in Mississippi and anywhere in the United States.
 The program is reserved for students who will return to MC Law School, and participating students must execute documentation confirming their intent to return to MC Law School in the Fall.

 Fellowship funding is not guaranteed, and the Benton Fellowship program is not a job placement service.
 Students must apply for Fellowship funding.
-Applicants must secure a qualifying volunteer position or make a good faith effort to obtain a position and be awaiting a decision from the organization at the time of the application deadline.
-Applications will be evaluated by a selection committee, based on specified criteria.
-See the application for more information.
+Applicants must secure a qualifying volunteer position before submitting an application.
+Applications will be accepted on a rolling basis until all funding has been awarded.